Ayoush/commit-history-modifier/README.md

 # cOMMIT-histoRy-MOdiFier
-TEStINg soME sub PRoCeSs FoR MODIfYiNg coMmiT HisTOry
+TEStINg soME sub PRoCeSs FoR MODIfYiNg coMMiT HisTOry